isaacnmm/pestpolicy-hugo2XX/content/posts/2025-05-19-freeze-roaches-to-death.markdown

 [cockroaches come out at night?](https://pestpolicy.com/why-do-cockroaches-come-out-at-night/)
 ## What Do Roaches Do During Winter?
 You may see a few running under the carpets but most of them will move to the kitchen.
 Here, they can eat and mate just like in normal temperatures.
 When the temperature rises again, you can easily spot them.
-**Can Roaches infestation during winter season?
-Yes.
+**Can Roaches infestation during winter season?Â Yes.
 This happens when they get inside our homes and hide in a warm place.
-When its too cold, we use heaters to keep our homes warm. **
+When its too cold, we use heaters to keep our homes warm.Â **
 That way, we create a favorable environment where roaches can live.
 And because roaches are nocturnal, they hide in crevices and behind kitchen appliances.
 Related:
 [Do Cockroaches Eat Bed Bugs?](https://pestpolicy.com/do-cockroaches-eat-bed-bugs/)